 - In a small saucepan over high heat, bring the 1 cup of apple cider to a rapid boil until it's reduced to ¼ cup (takes about 10-15 minutes).
 Allow to cool completely.

-- Adjust oven rack to 2nd level position and pre-heat the oven to 350ºF.
-Line baking sheets with parchment paper and very lightly spray with a flour-based baking spray (this prevents them from sticking to the paper).
+- Adjust oven rack to 2nd level position (just above center) and preheat the oven to 375ºF.
+Line 2 baking sheets with parchment paper and very lightly spray with a flour-based baking spray (this prevents them from sticking to the paper).
 Alternatively, you can use a silicone baking mat without spraying it.
 Set to the side.

 - In a large bowl, whisk together the all-purpose flour, baking soda, cinnamon, nutmeg, apple pie spice, and salt.
 Set to the side.

 - Using your hand mixer or a stand mixer fitted with the paddle attachment, beat the unsalted butter, granulated sugar, and light brown sugar together on medium-high speed until well blended.
 Scrape down the sides of the bowl as needed.

 - Add in the eggs, unsweetened applesauce, and cooled apple cider (remember, only ¼ cup), then mix until completely blended.
 Scrape down the sides of the bowl as needed.

 - Reduce the mixer speed to low and gradually add in the whisked dry mixture.
 Mix together until just combined.

 - Using a 1 ½ tablespoon-size cookie scoop (recommended), drop a generous scoop of apple cider cake batter on to the prepared baking sheet, spacing each cake about 1 ½- to 2-inches apart (they will spread out, but not by a lot).

 - Sprinkle the tops with a little of the salted caramel sugar, then place in the oven and bake at 375ºF for 12-15 minutes or until the center of the cakes spring back when lightly pressed.Salted Caramel Sugar